Kotlin/kotlinx.coroutines/docs/flow.md

 #### Catching declaratively

-We can combine a declarative nature of [catch] operator with a desire to handle all exceptions by moving the body of [collect] operator into [onEach] and putting it before the `catch` operator.
+We can combine the declarative nature of the [catch] operator with a desire to handle all the exceptions, by moving the body of the [collect] operator into [onEach] and putting it before the `catch` operator.
 Collection of this flow must be triggered by a call to `collect()` without parameters:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">